 In this final week, students will put all their learning into practice by working in a simulated salon environment.
 They’ll finalize their skills, review any tricky techniques, and prepare for the AKC PGC exam.
 The week includes feedback sessions, troubleshooting common issues, and refining their time management and grooming efficiency.

-Saturday, March 7, 10 am - 4 pm
+Saturday, July 25, 9 am - 5 pm

 Final Exam and Certification Prep

 Students will prepare for their AKC exam by reviewing key concepts and engaging in hands-on practice.
 This final session includes a thorough evaluation of their grooming abilities, ensuring they meet the standards required for certification.
+Note: There will be a one-hour practice exam and final exam scheduled at the Commercial Avenue Campus.
+Dates and time will be provided at a later date.

 Are You Ready to Become a Professional Dog Groomer?